kblocksio/kblocks/README.md

 ref://queues.acme.com/my-queue/queueUrl
 ```

-If the controller encounters this token when reconciling a resource, it will first wait for the
+If the worker encounters this token when reconciling a resource, it will first wait for the
 referenced resource to be ready and then it will read the value from it's state and replace it in
 the manifest being reconciled.